 The results of Ian's research to bring the fragmented pieces of knowledge surrounding the Indigenous Choctaw foodway back together have been condensed into a book entitled "Choctaw Food: Remembering the Land, Rekindling Ancient Knowledge".
-Through roughly 300 pages of text, over 150 color images, and 90 recipes for Indigenous Choctaw food dishes, it presents in a way that is both culturally deep and practical enough that anyone can use it to bring Indigenous Choctaw food back to the dinner table.
+Through roughly 300 pages of text, over 150 color images, and 90 recipes for Indigenous Choctaw food dishes, it presents deep culture and history in a way that is practical enough that anyone can use it to bring Indigenous Choctaw food back to the dinner table.
 Upon its completion, the book was gifted to the Choctaw Nation of Oklahoma.
-Through a formal resolution, the Tribal Council has acknowledged this book as a "significant contribution to the Choctaw people".
+Through resolution, the Tribal Council has formally honored it as a "significant contribution to the Choctaw people".
 Choctaw Nation sells the book through the Tushkahuma Capitol Museum (855-569-4465).